TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/001 Introduction.md

 # Welcome

+This is a first draft.
+If you have comments, input, feedback, whatever, send me an email: trmo@via.dk.

 This tutorial will take you through how to set up a simple login system for Blazor-WASM in combination with a Web API.

 This approach will use your own User/Profile/Account type, or whatever you call it.
 You will manage storage of the users.